 If you are in a customer service role, try and practice this the next time someone wishes to make a complaint…

-If you want to learn the skills vital to become a police officer, David Vidgen Police Recruitment Director, runs regular courses for those wishing to join the police service.
-Full details can be found at: www.police-recruitment-exercises.co.ukDid you like this?
+If you want to learn the skills vital to become a police officer, then perhaps it would be wise to visit: www.police-recruitment-exercises.co.ukDid you like this?
 If so, please bookmark it, RSS feed.